Retirees: If You Love Income, You Should Love Cash Flow Even More

 The last big category, portfolio sources of cash flow, can be divided into three few main sections: income distributions, rebalancing proceeds, and withdrawals of principal (separate from rebalancing).

 Income distributions: This is any income organically generated from the portfolio, including bond income and dividend distributions.
 As noted above, the extent to which retirees will be able to rely exclusively on income from their portfolios is incredibly time-period-dependent.
 In 2005, a portfolio consisting of 60% in a total stock market index and 40% in a Bloomberg Barclays Aggregate index would have yielded 2.9%; in 2010 the yield on such a portfolio dropped to 2.7%.
-Today, it’s about 1.7%.
-Dividend yields have remained fairly constant over that stretch, but bond yields have forced the portfolio’s yield down.
+Today, it’s about 1.3%.
 Of course, it’s possible to boost that yield by emphasizing high-dividend-paying stocks and/or venturing into riskier bonds, but that tack can bring risks and also has the potential to reduce the portfolio’s diversification.
-High dividend-yielders tend to cluster in certain sectors, some of which have been hard-hit during the recent economic weakness--financials and energy stocks, especially.

 Rebalancing proceeds: Rebalancing may be in the category of “nice to have” during the accumulation years, but it’s mission-critical during retirement.
 Scaling back appreciated positions by periodic selling achieves a few key objectives: It reduces risk in the portfolio (the main benefit of rebalancing during accumulation) and it also supplies a source of cash flows on an ongoing basis.
 Once required minimum distributions commence at age 72, rebalancing appreciated positions can help serve as a source for RMDs, too.

 If there’s a drawback to using rebalancing for cash flow, it’s that rebalancing proceeds will be lumpy depending on how the market has behaved.
 Yet rebalancing not just at the asset-class level but at the position level can help address that.
-In 2020, for example, retirees looking to rebalance for cash flow might harvest appreciated positions in growth stocks and funds, which have dramatically outperformed the broad market and especially value names over the past decade.
+At the end of 2020, for example, retirees looking to rebalance for cash flow might have harvested appreciated positions in growth stocks and funds, which had dramatically outperformed the broad market and especially value names over the past decade.

 Withdrawals of principal: Of course, rebalancing is a withdrawal of principal, too.
 But what if rebalancing proceeds are insufficient, and withdrawing portfolio income isn't enough?
 After all, income can ebb and flow based on market conditions, and rebalancing proceeds can be lumpy.
-(The year 2018 was one such year when having cash for portfolio withdrawals would have come in handy, and 2020 is shaping up as another.)
+(The year 2018 was one such year when having cash for portfolio withdrawals would have come in handy.)

 That’s why the third component of retirement cash flow sources is withdrawals of principal, separate from rebalancing.
 To the extent that you withdraw principal, it's wise to ensure that you're pulling from safe assets rather than disrupting your long-term portfolio.
 In the bucket strategy that I often talk about, cash is there to provide liquid assets for living expenses on an ongoing basis.
 In years when income is low and/or rebalancing opportunities are scant, the cash is there to tide a retiree through.
 Alternatively, some retirees use ladders of bonds and CDs in this context.
 No matter the specific approach, it's wise to maintain a source of liquidity on an ongoing basis to serve as backup in periods when the above cash flow sources come up short.